-The Victorians have a lot to
+The Victorians have a lot to answer for.

 Their appetite for the Old Testament blood and thunder of Mendelssohn’s Elijah knew no bounds - and they liked it big.
 Size mattered and that big-is-better, choir-of-thousands, communal approach to the piece - as exemplified by Paul McCreesh’ stonking performance at last year’s Proms - has prevailed.
 So at first glance the modest forces of the Britten Sinfonia and Britten Sinfonia Voices suggested that more than a little something had been given up for Lent - never mind that for the most part they punched above their weight.